 We like to understand the outcomes of the work we fund – even if things don’t quite go to plan.
 With regular, honest feedback we can fine-tune our focus so we’re able to be more targeted and more effective.

 We know there are many worthwhile causes and great organisations out there, but our funds are limited.
-We expect to make around 50 grants each year, and to help us allocate these we’ve agreed on some key priorities and a few exclusions.
+We expect to make around 30 grants each year through the Spring Fund, and to help us allocate these we’ve agreed on some key priorities and a few exclusions.

 If you’re eligible, we’ll send you a link to the on-line application form.
 Once you’ve completed it and submitted your application, you’ll receive a confirmation email from us.